aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 The simple use case in the following is computing similarity between a few sentences.
 The similarity between two vectors measures their relatedness.

 We are going to use a recent text embedding model provided by the Beijing Academy of Artificial Intelligence (BAAI): [`BAAI/bge-base-en`](https://huggingface.co/BAAI/bge-base-en).
-BGE is short for BAAI General Embedding.
+BGE is short for *BAAI General Embedding*.
 This model has an embedding dimension of 768 and an input sequence length of 512 tokens.
 This means that longer sequences will be truncated.
 As a comparison, OpenAi's embedding model `text-embedding-ada-002` has an embedding dimension of 8191 and an input sequence length of 1536 tokens.
 However, the latter model cannot be run locally.
 For the reference, here is a table comparing some of the features of both embedding models:

 | model | can run locally | multilingual | input sequence length | embedding dimension |
 |---|---:|---:|---:|---:|